crdueck/exactEarth/functional_lunch_and_learn.md

 foldTree f z (Leaf a)       = f a z foldTree f z (Branch l a r) = f a (foldTree f (foldTree f z r) l)
 ~~~

-Like `map`, a `fold` always traverses every element in the collection you're
-folding over, and applies the combining function to each element in the same
-way.

 # Foldr